openmobilehub/omh-storage/README.md

     cancellableCollector.addCancellable(cancellable)
    ```

+   **Note: Make sure to use the full implementation of [`deleteFileEvent`](https://github.com/openmobilehub/omh-storage/blob/release/1.0/storage-sample/src/main/java/com/omh/android/storage/sample/presentation/file_viewer/FileViewerViewModel.kt#L270-L288) for a fully functional sample.**

+2. Run the sample app to delete files.

 ### Upload files
 For upload files, just use the instance you created of the `omhStorageClient` and call method `uploadFile` sending as parameter the local path of the file you want to upload and the id of the remote folder where you want to place it (parent id).

 If you are configuring this step by step on the `code-starter` branch:

-1. Copy this snippet
-2. Go to the file `FileViewerViewModel`
-3. Search the comment `// Add here snippet for upload files`
+1. Go to the `uploadFile` function in the `FileViewerViewModel` file.
+Look for the comment `// Add here snippet for upload files`, and replace the existing code below this comment with the following snippet:
-4. Paste there the snippet

    ```kotlin
     val cancellable = omhStorageClient.uploadFile(filePath, parentId)